snotskie/CIT144/src/lab4.md

 - Take a good nap
 - Other ideas are welcome!

-Step 3 - In the Ask the Instructor board (just to have a place to put it), make a post titled "(your name)'s Wellness Activity" and upload a photo of your activity (if possible and if you’re comfortable doing so)
+Step 3 - In the Check-in 4 board (just to have a place to put it), make a post titled "(your name)'s Wellness Activity" and upload a photo of your activity (if possible and if you’re comfortable doing so)

 Step 4 - In no more than 150 words or 2-minute audio clip explain how this activity supports your mental health and well-being, and describe the ways in which you can continue to build in self-care during this time